BenKluger/chalkboard/README.md

   - Backend: Node.js, Mongoose, Express, bcyrpt, ejs, cookie-parser,jsonwebtoken, nodemon
   - Database: MongoDB

-- Team Members: (A mixture of screensharing and private work was utilized, with Amna taking the lead on screensharing much of the backend Node.js)
+- Team Members: (A mixture of screensharing and private work was utilized, with Amna taking the lead on screensharing much of the backend Node.js, while Ben did more of the frontend.)
   - Amna
   - Ben